plastic-labs/discord-python-starter/README.md

 A starter template for making discord bots with [Honcho](https//github.com/plastic-labs/honcho) that are deployed to fly.io

 The main logic for the discord bot is in the `bot.py` file.
-It contains 3 functions.
+It contains 2 functions.

-* `on_member_join` — the event that is run when a member joins the server the bot is in
 * `on_message` — the event that is run when a message is sent to the server the bot is in
 * `restart` — A discord slash command called restart.
 It is used to close the